Crested Butte Film Festival: History

-Celebrating its 15th anniversary in 2025, the Crested Butte Film Festival (CBFF) was founded by Michael Brody and Jennifer Brody in 2011 who were looking for new creative work together following their careers in filmmaking and education.
+Celebrating its 15th anniversary in 2025, the Crested Butte Film Festival (CBFF) was founded in 2011.
 In February 2025 the CBFF Board of Directors hired long-time Colorado nonprofit and local government leader, Scott Robson as Executive Director.
-In the years prior to 2010, the Town of Crested Butte previously hosted Reel Fest, a shorts film festival that lasted a decade but eventually was discontinued.
+In the years prior to 2010, the Town of Crested Butte previously hosted Reel Fest, a shorts film festival that lasted a decade but was discontinued.
 The first installment of the Crested Butte Film Festival had an audience of 1,500 or approximately the full-time population of the town.
 By 2013 the attendance doubled and as of 2025 the Festival regularly draws attendance regionally and from across North America.
-The Festival is known for year-round programming of film in a funky unique mountain community which is a both a National Historic Landmark District and Colorado Creative District, and for offering unique opportunities for Festival attendees to meet and interact with filmmakers.
-The Crested Butte Film Festival also has a reputation for programming a diverse array of unique short and full-length films during its annual festival which occurs during the peak of the autumn leaf changing season in Colorado (September 24-28, 2025).
+The Festival is known for year-round programming of film in a funky mountain community which is a both a National Historic Landmark District and Colorado Creative District, and for offering unique opportunities for Festival attendees to meet and interact with filmmakers.
+The Crested Butte Film Festival also has a reputation for programming a diverse array of short and full-length films during its annual festival which occurs during the peak of the autumn leaf changing season in Colorado (September 24-28, 2025).